 - Become acquainted with your office/job: ask your supervisor to introduce you to your coworkers; get all keys and security codes you'll need to access your office/files; take a walk around campus to learn your way around; review the files of your predecessor (if applicable); review departmental and university strategic plans; and identify and introduce yourself to individuals in other offices/departments with whom you'll be expected to interact.

 - Submit Your I-9 form/documentation and W-4 form: You must submit an I-9 form and W-4 form to Payroll Services no later than 72 hours prior to beginning employment.

 - Set up Direct Deposit of your paycheck through Payroll Services.
 If you have direct deposit into a PNC or Citizens bank account, then you are eligible for enhanced workplace banking.

 - Enroll in Your Benefits: Benefits-eligible faculty and staff should log on to HR Connection to elect benefits within the first 30 days of their benefits-eligibility date.

 - Read, Complete, and Return Required Documents: These documents include the Intellectual Property Agreement Form, Workers' Compensation Packet and Equipment Loan Statement of Understanding.

 - Confirm your personal information in HR Connection: Use the Demographics module to self-identify as a veteran and/or disabled, and confirm your personal data (tax and mailing address, emergency contact, etc.).

 - Complete the online Preventing Workplace Harassment course.
 You will be notified via email when you are registered to complete the training.

-- Sign up for Learning and Development Programs that may apply to your job, particularly systems-related training.
+- Sign up for Professional Development Programs that may apply to your job, particularly systems-related training.

 - Take Required Safety Training.
 Environmental Health and Safety (EH&S) provides comprehensive safety programs to support all departments and all jobs, from fire safety to radioactive material handling in labs to defensive driver training.